solomonyusuf/True_app/README.md

 # true-_app

-this app is all about the scratch process of html tutorial.
+this app is all about the introductory process of html tutorial.